bandprotocol/bandpress/docs/bonding-curve.md

 ];
 ```

-## Buy and Sell Community Token
+## Buy and Sell Community Tokens

-Community token can be bought or sold using band.js, or by sending `buy` or `sell` transaction to the bonding curve contract.
-Note that when buying or selling, price limit needs to be specified.
-A transactions will fail if buying token costs more than the price limit, or if selling token gives less than the price limit.
+Community tokens can be bought or sold using band.js, or by sending a `buy` or `sell` transaction to the bonding curve contract.
+Note that when buying or selling, a price limit needs to be specified.
+A transactions will fail if buying the tokens costs more than the price limit, or if selling the tokens gives less than the price limit.
 Those situations can happen when multiple independent parties try to interact with the bonding curve concurrently.

 ```javascript
 // Get the community's bonding curve address